Chase First Banking℠ is an all-in-one bank account for kids backed by JP Morgan Chase.

 Earn

-Earn lets kids build up their available balance through an allowance or by completing tasks.
+Earn lets kids build up their available balance through an allowance or completing tasks.

-Parents can transfer money into the account on a recurring basis or as a one-off.
+Parents can transfer money into the account regularly or as a one-off.

 Parental Controls

-Chase First Banking℠ is full of safeguards that ensure that your child isn’t overspending.
+Chase First Banking℠ is full of safeguards, ensuring your child isn’t overspending.

 For example, you can set spending limits on how much they can spend on certain expenses or create a total daily or weekly amount that they can access.

-To stay in the loop, you can set up real-time account alerts to keep track of where your child is using their card.
+To stay in the loop, you can set up real-time account alerts to track where your child uses their card.

 Similarly, you can add withdrawal limits for ATM transactions.